-Table of Contents
+Table of CONTENTS

-Foreword 2
+5 Foreword

-Executive Summary
+8 Executive summary

-Background
+8 Background

-Current State of Country Pilots
+9 Current state of pilot countries

+9 Lessons learned in pilots (following steps

+specified in the Guidebook)

-Chapter 1.
-Introduction
+CHAPTER 1 Introduction

-Background 1
+20 Background 20 Objective

-Objectives 1
+CHAPTER 2

-Chapter 2.
-Current State of Countries and of Country Pilots 3
+Current state of countries and pilot countries

-Contextualization of where countries are with respect to STI for SDGs 3

-Observations 4

-The assessment of current state of STI for SDGs roadmaps 4
+24 Country contextualisation regarding STI for SDGs 24 Observations 25 The assessment of the current state of STI for SDGs roadmaps

-Chapter 3: Review of Progress [Inputs from Focal Points of Each Pilot Country 10

-Ethiopia - inputs from UNCTAD 10

-Ghana - inputs from UNESCO 12

-India - inputs and updates by WB 17

-Kenya - inputs and updates by WB 21

-Ukraine - inputs and updates by EC/JRC with UNIDO 30

-Chapter 4: Lessons and Implications from Experience to Date 34

-From Country Pilots 34

-Lessons learned from pilot country case studies 36

-Lessons related to International Partnerships on STI for SDGs Roadmaps 37

-Implications and recommendations for moving forward 38

-Appendix I: Table A.1: Basic Indicators of Pilot Countries 41

-Appendix II: Figure A.2.
-Technology Mapping for SDG-2 in India (ongoing with inputs fro

-Appendix III: Figure A.3.
-Technology Mapping for SDG-6 in India

-Appendix IV: Figure A.4.
-Serbia indicators

-Appendix V: Figure A.5.
-Analysis of Serbia Pilot

-References Annex: Case studies from Pilot Countries

-India: Ayushman Bharat PM-JAY Health Insurance for the Poor

-Kenya: M-Pesa 57

-Coubin Imporation Fund 6.4
+CHAPTER 3

+Review of progress (inputs from focal points for each pilot country)

+- Ethiopia inputs from UNCTAD 36 - 37 Ghana - inputs from UNESCO - 42 India - inputs by and updates from the World Bank - Kenya inputs from and updates by the World Bank 45 - 50 Serbia - inputs from and updates by the EC JRC with UNIDO - Ukraine inputs from and updates by the EC/JRC with UNIDO 54

+58 CHAPTER 4 Lessons and implications from experience to date 60 62 63 64 From pilot countries Lessons learned from pilot country case studies Lessons related to international partnerships for STI for SDGs roadmaps Implications and recommendations for moving forward 68 APPENDIX I Table A.1: Basic indicators for pilot countries 70 APPENDIX II Figure A.2.
+Technology mapping for SDG 2 in India (ongoing with inputs from national consultations) 72 APPENDIX III Figure A.3.
+Technology mapping for SDG 6 in India 76 APPENDIX IV Figure A.4.
+Serbian indicators 77 APPENDIX V Figure A.5.
+Analysis of the Serbia pilot 78 References 79 ANNEX 1 Case studies from pilot countries 80 India - Ayushman Bharat PM-JAY health insurance for the Poor Kenya - M. Pessa 83 Kenya - M-Pesa

+91 Serbia - Innovation Fund